SAP-samples/teched2022-XP280/exercises/ex3/README.md

 The service key now created will be used to enable the CI&D service to upload content to cTMS and create a transport request.

-# Set up transport landscape
+# Part 3: Set up transport landscape

 ## Create destinations